2018 Results click here

 - Open 5D Barrel Race 1/2 second splits

-- Youth is 4D and carry over only from the Open
+- Youth is 4D and will run after the Open/Xtreme Qualifier

 - Youth is age 16 and under as of October 1st, 2019